aybarsyazici/EPFL-CS451-Project/README.md

 * Fifo Broadcast: November 20th 2022, 23:59
 * 3rd yet-to-be-announced deliverable: December 18th 2022, 23:59

+** These deadlines are definitive.
+The website does not accept new submissions past the specified deadline.**

 ### Submissions
 Submit your deliverable by uploading it to [this](https://cs451-submissions.epfl.ch:8083) website.
 Use EPFL’s VPN if you cannot access the submission website.